SEO My Website Guru SEO Blog

 Review Volume and Freshness

-Regular requests after each job keep listings active without weird spikes that look fake.
+Short gaps hurt momentum.
+Regular requests after each job help keep listings active without spikes that look unnatural.

 What matters most